Trippixyz/CLMS/README.md

 ## Credits
 * Trippixyz: Project Leader, Programmer, Tester, Github Manager
+* KillzXGaming: Implementation of other msbt types
-* Kinnay: Reversing of the files
+* Kinnay: Reversing most of the files
 * Ray Koopa: Syroot Library Developer
 * Jenrikku: Help with setting up a c# library, Motivation on pushing this to Github finally